boxiangliu/ANTseq/README.md

 ADMIXTURE will output 2 files: ALL.autosome.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes.maf05.5.{P,Q}.
 The P file contains allele frequencies of the 5 populations.
 Each row of the P file represent a locus, and each column represent a population.
 The rows are in the same order as the input VCF, but the columns may be shuffled.
 You can infer the column order by comparing the Q file (ancestry proportions) to the panel file.
 To use the inferred allele frequencies for step 5, you will need to reformat the P file into a PLINK frq file.

 Caveats:

 1. The SNP column entries in the frq files are not unique.
 This is because not all SNPs are assigned RS IDs.
 We recommend that you change the column to {chr}_{pos}.
 An example is given in update_SNP_id.sh
 2. The frq file contains NA lines.
 This is because the VCF file from 1000 Genome Project very occasionally has missing genotypes.
 We recommend that you remove these NA lines.
 An example is provided in rm_NA.py

 ### Step 4:

 Calculate global LD R^2.
-To reduce file size, we only report variants within 2000kbps of each other and with R^2 greater than 0.2:
+To reduce file size, we only report variants within 2000 skbps of each other and with R^2 greater than 0.2:

 ```
 plink --vcf ALL.autosome.phase3_shapeit2_mvncall_integrated_v5.20130502.genotypes.maf05.vcf.gz --double-id --snps-only --r2 --ld-window-kb 2000 --ld-window 99999999 --ld-window-r2 0.2 --make-bed --out global_r2_0.2_window_2000k